peterbe/premailer/README.rst

 ::

-    disable_link_rewrites=False, # Allow link rewrites (e.g. using base_url)
-    preserve_internal_links=False, # Do not preserve links to named anchors when using base_url preserve_inline_attachments=True, # Preserve links with cid: scheme when base_url is specified
+    base_url=None, # Optional URL prepended to all relative links (both stylesheets and internal) disable_link_rewrites=False, # Allow link rewrites (e.g. using base_url) preserve_internal_links=False, # Do not preserve links to named anchors when using base_url preserve_inline_attachments=True, # Preserve links with cid: scheme when base_url is specified